dataobservatory-eu/ccsi/content/post/2021-06-06-tutorial-cds/index.md

-+++
+---
-title = "Join Copernicus Climate Data Store Data with Socio-Economic and Opinion Poll Data" subtitle = "Part I: Get the data and aggregate it over Europe's NUTS statistical regions" date = 2021-06-06T10:00:00 lastmod = 2021-06-06T10:00:00 draft = false
+title: "Join Copernicus Climate Data Store Data with Socio-Economic and Opinion Poll Data"
+subtitle: "Part I: Get the data and aggregate it over Europe's NUTS statistical regions"
+date: 2021-06-06T10:00:00
+lastmod: 2021-06-06T10:00:00
+draft: false

-authors = ["daniel_antal"]
+authors: ["daniel_antal"]

-tags = ["open-data", "open-science", "reproducible research", "open government", "tutorials", "rbloggers", "Copernicus", "biosphere", "vegetation", "LAI"]
+tags: ["open data", "open science", "reproducible research", "open government", "tutorials", "rbloggers", "Copernicus", "biosphere", "vegetation", "LAI"]

-summary = "In this series of blogposts we will show how to collect environmental data from the EU’s Copernicus Climate Data Store, and bring it to a data format that you can join with Eurostat’s socio-economic and environmental data."
+summary: "In this series of blogposts we will show how to collect environmental data from the EU’s Copernicus Climate Data Store, and bring it to a data format that you can join with Eurostat’s socio-economic and environmental data."

-projects = ["eu-datathon_2021"]
+projects: ""

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = "Leaf Area Index, high vegetation half, NUTS2 regional avareage values"
+  caption: "Leaf Area Index, high vegetation half, NUTS2 regional avareage values"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point: "Center"

   # Show image only in page previews?
-  preview_only = true
+  preview_only: true

-+++
+---

 In this series of blogposts we will show how to collect environmental data from the EU’s [Copernicus Climate Data